-Overall the 4.6L Ford engine does not suffer from significant oil leaks.
-They were occasional valve cover gasket or front crankshaft seal leaks.
+Overall, the 4.6L Ford engine does not suffer from significant oil leaks.
+There were occasional valve cover gasket or front crankshaft seal leaks.

-Ford 4.6L engine was used in police interceptor as well, in which case the oil coolers often leak externally or into the cooling system.
+A Ford 4.6L engine was used in police interceptors as well, in which case the oil coolers often leaked externally or into the cooling system.
 Replacement of the cooler and chemical flushing of the cooling system took care of that.

 6. Front cover noises

 Timing chains, guides, and tensioners would fail if maintenance were not done at proper intervals.
-Oil changes with filter and just plain common sense would keep this engine going for a long time.
+Oil changes with filters and plain common sense would keep this engine going for a long time.
 It is strongly recommended to use quality fuel to keep it running smoothly.
-Keep in mind that it is not necessary to use higher octane fuel.
+Keep in mind that it is not necessary to use higher-octane fuel.

 Any vehicle equipped with a Ford 4.6L engine can last a long time.
-Many are installed in police interceptors cars, which often last a very long time.
+Many are installed in police interceptor cars, which often last a long time.
 The odometer in the 250,000-300,000 range is not unheard of in a Lincoln Town Car or F-150.
 Overall, Ford’s 4.6L engines are dependable.